 I have always loved creating videos.
 A Video can use sound, images and words to build emotion and elicit a response.
-A video can be shared, be memorable and have a real impact on the audience.
+A video can be shared, be memorable, and have a real impact on the audience.

 There is enormous flexibility creating online video in length and content.
 Video can be a very quick and efficient way to communicate information or to entertain or to sell.

 At Talent Hounds, we create videos every month across the various themes of our site : health/fit dogs, training, hot diggity news, fun/funny, tricks/talent, rescues and heartwarming documentary stories.
-We host the videos on our YouTube Channel and have over 800 subscribers and half a million views.
+We host the videos on our YouTube Channel and have over 1400 subscribers and well over half a million views.
 We embed the videos on our site and share.
 We are constantly testing what works.
 This one about a boy Max, and his dog NSD Chester, is one of our most successful videos so far- it got discovered on YouTube and just got licensed for a Hollywood film to demonstrate the human animal bond:

 We have started working with brands to do a few videos together for example Bullwrinkles and Dog Lover Days.